 The assessment base is half of the net profit, which is calculated as revenues reduced by costs and deductible expenses.
 In 2013, the net profit is divided by coefficient 1.9 instead of 2, since 2014 by coefficient 1.6 and since 2015 by coefficient 1,486.
 The maximum assessment base is equal to 5 times the average wage two years prior for all type of insurance.
+Since 2017 the maximum assessment base is equal to 7 times the average wage two years prior for all type of insurance.
 Before 2013, the maximum was defined as 1.5 times the average wage two years prior for sickness insurance and 4 times (3 times in 2006 and 2007) the average wage two years prior for other types of insurance.